-Vinyl is still the closest to an original recording in terms of audio quality.
-While digital audio has lost quality in some areas, it makes up for it in others.
-The digital version of a vinyl is lossless audio, which is typically stored in an large, uncompressed format.
-These are by no means optimized for playback on all machines, nor are they easy to carry on a mobile device—a single four-minute song can be ten times as large in file size as the same track in MP3 or AAC.
+While portable digital audio has lost quality in some areas, it makes up for it in others.
+The highest quality of digital audio, for example, is lossless, which is typically stored in an large, uncompressed format.
+This is by no means optimized for playback on all machines, nor is it easy to carry on a mobile device—a single four-minute song can be ten times as large in file size as the same track in MP3 or AAC.

 If, however, you must have high-fidelity audio on your Mac, there are some things you should know.
 In this tutorial, I’ll show you the various ways to rip your CDs to lossless audio and play back, that audio, on your Mac.

 Defining Audiophile and Lossless